-Growing Minds Day by Day: Week of July 20
+Growing Minds Day by Day: Third Week of July

 This week’s theme is cooking with kids.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Helping prepare and cook food is a great way for children to learn and develop new skills, build self-confidence, and try nutritious foods.
 Cooking allows children to build physical, cognitive, social-emotional, and language skills.
 Cooking (especially with local, seasonal foods) also helps children learn about where their food comes from and what it looks like in its whole form, and gives them a connection to local farms.
 It can be a motivating way to practice skills and apply concepts from across curriculum areas, such as fractions, reading, counting, measuring, and critical thinking.
 With a little preparation, inviting children to help out in the kitchen can be a fun and rewarding experience for the whole family.